 The tax laws are written in such a way so that virtually every dollar you earn is taxable unless a specific exception exists.
 Interest collected on a personal loan you make, unfortunately, has no such exception.
 In fact, when you lend a friend or family member money, you might even have to report more interest than you actually collect on your tax return.

-As long as you're not in the personal-loan business, it doesn't matter whether you make the loan with the intention of earning some interest income or as a favor to a friend or family member in need – every dollar of interest you collect must be included on your tax return.
-The interest is taxed as ordinary income, which is how most other income, such as your salary and self-employment earnings, is taxed.
+As long as you're not in the personal-loan business, it doesn't matter whether you make the loan with the intention of earning some interest income or as a favor to a friend or family member in need – every dollar you collect must be included on your tax return.
+The loan interest income tax rate is just your ordinary income rate, just like the tax on bank interest or salary.

 The below-market rules will not apply at any time the outstanding loan balance is $10,000 or less, provided the borrower doesn't use the funds to purchase income-producing property, such as investments.
 For example, if you lend your sister $9,000 to purchase a car, the below-market rules don't apply to the loan.
 But if she buys stocks instead, you'll need to report the foregone interest on your return.